'Crash test dummy': How much could NZ house prices drop?

 Economists around the world are keeping a close eye on what happens to the New Zealand housing market amid the aggressive tightening of our monetary policy.

-"We a bit of a test case, something like a crash test dummy," CoreLogic chief property economist Kelvin Davidson tells the Front Page podcast.
+"We are a bit of a test case, something like a crash test dummy," CoreLogic chief property economist Kelvin Davidson tells the Front Page podcast.

 "The world is watching us in terms of being one of the first countries to actually start to tighten monetary policy and pass that through to mortgage rates, which in turn passes through to falling house prices."